The 6th International FrameNet Workshop 2025 (IFNW 2025)

 Tiago Timponi Torrent, Federal University of Juiz de Fora

-Alexander Ziem, Heinrich Heine Universit University Düsseldorf
+Alexander Ziem, Heinrich Heine University Düsseldorf

 Venue

-Symposium Space, Raiosha Building
+Symposium Space, Raiosha Building (Building #9 on the campus map)

 Hiyoshi Campus, Keio University